-An important factor of building an investment portfolio that grows over time is diversification.
-This means not allocating all your money into one type of investment but putting it into a mixture of investments such as shares, property, bonds, fixed interest and cash investments.
-Spreading your funds over these different sectors, and in both growth and low risk assets, lessens the risk of losing capital to market fluctuations and inflation.
+An important factor in building an investment portfolio that grows over time is diversification.
+This means not allocating all your money to one type of investment but putting it into a mixture of investments such as shares, property, bonds, fixed interest, and cash investments.
+Spreading your funds over these different sectors, and in both growth and low-risk assets, lessens the risk of losing capital to market fluctuations and inflation.

 3. Property to Generate Income

 Downsizing the family home is a common way to release funds to boost retirement income.
 Buying a rental property is also a popular way to invest money in the years leading up to retirement.
 For many people owning a rental property is easier to understand and a less scary form of investment than the share market.
 Property generally increases in value over time and can be sold at a profit if assets need to be liquidated in retirement.
 Like any form of investment property has its risks, such as tenants who don’t pay their rent or being unable to find tenants.
 You also need to factor in extra expenses such as maintenance, and property management fees if you don’t want to be a hands-on landlord.

 According to the Association of Superannuation Funds of Australia (ASFA), in 2016, a single retiree needs $450 a week to live modestly and $817 a week to live comfortably.
 For couples, the figures are $648 and $1,119 respectively.
 Your retirement fund will largely dictate your lifestyle but even if you’re living a comfortable lifestyle you’ll need to keep your expenses in check.
 Financial Mappers has a budgeting feature that helps you monitor your personal spending so you can keep on track.
 These figures are updated each year on the ASFA website.